pyrocko/pyrocko/doc/source/library/examples/squirrel/cli_tool.rst

 use the provided building blocks and follow the conventions laid out below, your app will immediately feel familiar to other Squirrel users.
 And it will ship with a bunch of nice features, like support for extra large datasets.
-And it will be pleasure to maintain.
+And it will be a pleasure to maintain.

 **Specs for the tutorial app:**